Coronavirus Challenges Pandemic Preparedness Program

 PALCA: That speed-up isn't entirely due to DARPA.
 Tony Fauci is a member of the COVID-19 task force and the director of the National Institute of Allergy and Infectious Diseases.
 He says medical science in general is moving at a rapid clip.

-TONY FAUCI: When you talk about technologies that have evolved over the last several years - technologies with vaccines, technologies with monoclonal antibodies - are really an order of magnitude different than they were not so long ago.
+ANTHONY FAUCI: When you talk about technologies that have evolved over the last several years - technologies with vaccines, technologies with monoclonal antibodies - are really an order of magnitude different than they were not so long ago.

 PALCA: Still, James Crowe thinks DARPA's programs have made a difference.
 He's director at the Vanderbilt Vaccine Center.
 He received DARPA funds to help make one of the new COVID-19 therapies.
 He says when DARPA got into the game, the rapid pace of drug and vaccine development we're seeing today still seemed a ways off.